j3ko/mega-sync/README.md

 ## Notes
 - **Permissions**: Set `PUID` and `PGID` to match the user/group IDs of your host directories to avoid permission issues.
 The container adjusts ownership of sync paths based on these IDs.
+- **Remote Paths**: Ensure remote MEGA paths exist before attempting to sync or you will encounter an error.
 - **Filesystem Warnings**: You may see warnings in about unresolved device symlinks (e.g., `Couldn't resolve device symlink`).
 These are benign and do not affect sync functionality in Docker environments.

 ## Reporting Issues